appdev-lessons/helper-methods-part-2/content.md

 This is the point.
 Rails will save you a ton of time with default functionality if you name things the way we expect.
 You can override any of these features, but aren't they nice?

+Are all of the `rake grade` specs still passing?
+Then our refactoring was successful and it's time for another git commit!

 ## Challenge

 My challenge to you: refactor the `edit` form and the `update` action to match what we've done here with the `new` form and `create` action.
 After that, generate a new model, say `directors`: